orlof/dcpu-admiral/README.md

    - 5% for stack
    - 25% for admiral core (including static memory buffers)
  - Memory is conserved by using direct one-pass interpreter
    - It is quite slow, but could be boosted with AST compiler - memory-speed trade-off
  - Pratt’s algorithm for efficient expression parsing
  - Mark and sweep garbage collector for memory conservation and detecting trash even with reference loops
  - Floppy load/save uses object graph serialization e.g.
    - save("big.obj", big_obj)
    - big_obj = load("big.obj")
+ - Limitations set for performance reasons
+   - Supports only single threaded execution - no multithreading
+   - No support for virtual memory

 <h6>Examples</h6>